TykTechnologies/tyk-pump/README.md

 ### Tyk Dashboard

 The Tyk Dashboard uses the "mongo-pump-aggregate" collection to display analytics.
 This is different than the standard "mongo" pump plugin that will store individual analytic items into mongo.
-The aggregate functionality was built to be fast, as querying analytics can get expensive when queried in a non-aggregate fashion.
+The aggregate functionality was built to be fast, as querying raw analytics is expensive in large data sets.

 ### Elasticsearch Config